Jury Duty

 You are entitled to be excused as a juror if you:

-2. Have legal custody of a child under 10 years of age and jury service would leave the child unsupervised;
+• Have legal custody of a child younger than 12 years of age and your service on the jury requires leaving the child without adequate supervision;

-3. Are a student in class at a private or public secondary school or are enrolled and in actual attendance at an institution of higher education;
+• Are a person enrolled and in actual attendance at an institution of higher education;

-5. Are an officer or an employee of the Senate, the House of Representatives, or any department, commission, board, office, or other agency in the legislative branch of state government, or;
+• Are an officer or an employee of the senate, house of representatives, or any department, commission, board, office, or other agency in the legislative branch of government;

-6. Are the caretaker of a person who is unable to care for themselves (an invalid).
+• Are the primary caretaker of a person who is unable to care for himself or herself (This exemption does not apply to health care workers.);

 What Must I Do To Be Excused From Jury Service?